 How to Set Up Kafka Oracle Integration?

-In this section, you will go through 3 different methods to set up Kafka Oracle Integration, you can finally choose one from it that feels convenient.
+In this section, you will go through 3 different methods to set up Kafka Oracle Integration; you can choose the most convenient one.
 Follow the below-mentioned methods to set up Kafka Oracle integration.

 Method 1: Using Kafka Connect Tool